fis/aoc/docs/2020-notes.md

 linked list combined with an array of the nodes: the former to keep track of the ring order so that the three cups can be moved without shifting any data around, and the latter for locating the destination cup without scanning the whole list.

+Earlier versions of the Go solution explicitly represented it like that.
+But the current version boils it down one step further: since we know in advance how many nodes there will be in the list, it's sufficient simply to store the links.
+So the ring is made out of an array of `next` indices.

 ## [Day 24](https://adventofcode.com/2020/day/24): Lobby Layout